Search

 VOID .set_backend(STRING key, BACKEND value, DURATION ttl = 0)

-Sets a backend in the kvstore with an optional ttl.
+This method stores a backend in the kvstore with an optional TTL.
 Not safe to use with dynamic backends.

 Arguments: